 However, the display of real estate signs on your property must follow the zoning regulations.
 See Article10 of the Denver Zoning Code.

 All portable signs are not allowed on private property.

 "Accordion" style portable signs can be placed in the right-of-way.
-For more information, visit the Public Works Permit Operations web page under temporary signs.
+For more information, visit the Department of Transportation & Infrastructure's Permit Operations web page under temporary signs.

 Arts & Venues Denver

 If a mural is constructed in public areas and excludes private residences, an application must be submitted to Denver Arts and Venues.
 Learn more in the Public Art section of Denver Arts and Venues website.

 The installation of billboards in the City and County of Denver is a highly regulated and restricted process.
 Development Services recommends that you contact Zoning before proceeding.

 Zoning Permit Staff